 Our Biology of Aging T32 program is directed by Sanjay Asthana, MD, FACP, Associate Dean for Gerontology, an acclaimed physician scientist with extensive experience in clinical and translational aging research.
 Dr. Asthana has overseen the training of 47 predoctoral and postdoctoral fellows.
 Rozalyn Anderson, PhD, a tenured Associate Professor of Medicine and T32 Associate Director, is actively focused on caloric restriction within biology of aging research.
-Dr. Anderson has had many years of interaction and participation with this exceptional program, initially a postdoctoral scholar on this T32 grant.
+Dr. Anderson has had many years of interaction and participation with this exceptional program.

 Stipend for this position is based on the Ruth L. National Research Service Award Stipends for postdoctoral trainees.

 Submit the following to firstname.lastname@example.org.
-The position will remain open until filled and candidates will be considered on a first come first served basis.
+This position will remain open until filled and candidates will be considered on a first come first served basis.